theotown/lagom.github.io/documentation/latest/java/resources/releases/Migration16.md

 ## Upgrading a production system

-As usual, before upgrading to Lagom 1.6.0, makes sure you are using the latest version on the 1.5.x series.
+As usual, before upgrading to Lagom 1.6.0, make sure you are using the latest version on the 1.5.x series.

 During a rolling upgrade your [[Projections]] may experience a degraded behavior.
 The service will self-heal when the rolling upgrade completes.
 Some internal messages taking care of the distribution of the worker instances of your projection have changed.
 As a consequence,  your old nodes won't be able to gossip with the new ones but as soon as the rolling upgrade completes, all nodes will be on the same version of your service the projection will operate normally.